MicrosoftDocs/power-platform/power-platform/admin/self-service-analytics-schema-definition.md

 > - Preview features aren’t meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.
 > - This feature is being gradually rolled out across regions and might not be available yet in your region.

-# Structure of the data output
+## Structure of the data output

 When you export Power Apps and Power Automate inventory and usage data to your Data Lake Storage, self-service analytics makes the data available in a [Common Data Model](/common-data-model/) schema format.
-This Common Data Model&ndash;based metadata makes it possible for you to share your data across applications and business processes, such as Power Apps, Power Automate, Power BI, Dynamics 365, and Azure.
+This Common Data Model-based metadata makes it possible for you to share your data across applications and business processes, such as Power Apps, Power Automate, Power BI, Dynamics 365, and Azure.

 The data export file includes:

 - A full inventory for all apps, flows, connectors, and associated metadata that exist in the tenant.

 - Usage data comprising data starting from the time that the export starts.

 After the first time you generate a data export, Power Automate generates incremental daily updates.
 Each daily update includes details about all new and existing apps, including connector information.
 The data export contains the Azure Active Directory (Azure AD) *principal object ID (userid)*.
 Optionally, you can further use Azure AD to retrieve actual usernames and business units, such as marketing, sales, or finance.

-# Power Apps folder structure
+## Power Apps folder structure
 The main root folder for Power Apps has the following folder structure:

 - \Applications